ScilifelabDataCentre/Anubis/anubis/README.md

 ### Other functions

 - `init`: CouchDB index creation (design document) for the user document type.
-- `class UserSaver`: CouchDB user document saver context manager.
+- `class UserSaver`: CouchDB document saver context manager.
   Contains functions to set various fields using form input.
 - `get_user`: Return the user for the given username or email.
 - `get_users`: Return the users specified by role and optionally by status.
 - `get_current_user`: Return the user for the current session from the